Kogarasi/uGUIs/README.md

 ### Advanced

-1. together your code without Canvas Component
+1. use ui component in your code without Canvas Component
 2. inherit-class for UI Components